changyaochen/changyaochen.github.io/_posts/2018-11-18-pivot-hive-table.md

 tag: [misc]
 excerpt: There is no built-in pivot function in Hive, but one can still do it with relative ease.
 toc: false
+toc_sticky: true
 header:
   teaser: /assets/images/hive_teaser.png
 ---
 [Pivoting a table](https://en.wikipedia.org/wiki/Pivot_table) is a handy function in much of our data analysis, and one can do it easily with Excel or [pandas](https://pandas.pydata.org/pandas-docs/stable/generated/pandas.DataFrame.pivot.html), but there is no built-in Hive function that will do the same job for us.
 However, there are days one really wish such function exists, let me describe just one of them.

 Let's say we have a large sparse matrix, with a dimension of 1 million rows, and 1,000 columns.
 For each row, there are only 10 non-zero elements.
 To represent this matrix as a table in its natural form, there will be 1 billion (= 1 million x 1,000) entries required, that's very wasteful for those many zeros.
 One solution is to represent the matrix in the long format, such that this table will have only 3 columns: row index, column index, and value.
 Only the non-zero elements of the matrix will be recorded in this table.
 Therefore, this table will have only 30 million (= 1 million x 10 x 3) elements.
 That is substantially smaller than the previous solution, and yet we don't lose any information.

 However, there are situations we would prefer the nice 1 million x 1,000 wide format, for example, in certain machine learning scenario.
 Here we need to convert the matrix from long format to the wide format.
 This is where pivoting comes into play, and below is how you can do it in Hive.